Ectopic pregnancy: Future fertility

 Fertility following ectopic pregnancy depends upon several factors, the most important of which is a prior history of infertility.
 The treatment choice does not play a major role; a randomized study in 2013 concluded that the rates of intrauterine pregnancy two years after treatment of ectopic pregnancy are approximately 64% with radical surgery, 67% with medication, and 70% with conservative surgery.
 In comparison, the cumulative pregnancy rate of women under 40 years of age in the general population over two years is over 90%.

 Methotrexate does not affect future fertility treatments.
 The number of oocytes that were retrieved before and after treatment with methotrexate does not change.

 In case of ovarian ectopic pregnancy, the risk of subsequent ectopic pregnancy or infertility is low.

-There is no evidence that massage improves fertility after ectopic pregnancy.
+There is no evidence that massage improves fertility after an ectopic pregnancy.